ThomasGmeinder/ai_transfer_learning/README.rst

 Summary
 -------

-This repository provides scripts and training data to perform transfer learning on a mobilenet image detection model using Tensorflow 2.
+This repository provides scripts and training data to perform transfer learning with Tensorflow 2 on a mobilenet image detection model.
 The purpose is to use a model trained on image net and replace the classification layer with a new classifier that can detect if an image contains hotdogs or not.

 Setup